anywhichway/lmdb-query/README.md

 # lmdb-query

-POTENTIAL BREAKING CHANGE: v1.3.0 to v1.4.0 see [Change History](#change-history-reverse-chronological-order).

 A higher level query mechanism for LMDB supporting functional, declarative and RegExp filters without the overhead of an entire database wrapper.
+Also see [lmdb-oql](https://github.com/anywhichway/lmdb-oql) for an even higher level query mechanism that supports SQL-like queries and indexed objects.

 Queries can match against keys, key fragments, values and value fragments and change result values or return just a subset of the top level/renamed/moved properties or nested/renamed/moved properties.